 that can help make this change happen.

-- We explored the role of social work in our desired future.
+explored the role of social work in our desired future.
+What should

-What should social work do?
-How do relationships between social
+social work do?
+How do relationships between social work, citizens

-work, citizens and communities need to develop?
-How can we make
+and communities need to develop?
+How can we make this future?
+The

-this future?
-The Principal Social Workers Network shared ideas and
+Principal Social Workers Network shared ideas and plan with

-plan with citizens and we heard of examples of how social workers
+citizens and we heard of examples of how social workers in some

-kinds of research can support a positive future?
-Colleagues from
+research can support a positive future?
+Colleagues from Disability

-Disability Rights UK working with DRILL (Disability Research on
+Rights UK working with DRILL (Disability Research on Independent

-Independent Living) and the School for Social Care Research got
+Living) and the School for Social Care Research got together to

-together to talk about planning its next five years of work.
-What
+talk about planning its next five years of work.
+What should be

-should be researched to help build a better future for social care?
+researched to help build a better future for social care?
+Who